Code-Institute-Submissions/pet-shelter-project/README.md

 ## Testing

-A seperate file with testing information can be found [here](TESTING.md).
+A separate file with testing information can be found [here](TESTING.md).

 **_[Back to top](#contents)_**